19 Comments

 Expand full comment

-It's clear that your views are constantly evolving on this - which is great - but I think you should refrain from giving any advice on that matter.
+It's clear that your views are constantly evolving on this - which is great - but I think you should refrain from giving any advice on the matter.
 Leave that to the experts.

 Expand full comment